 But don’t worry, I have lots more red, white and blue crafts and decor ideas coming your way in the next few days.

 I just might have been giggling while we set up this table.
 The setting was perfect and it was simple but exquisite.

-I am very proud of my garden on the side of the Carriage House and I loved setting this table right next to my garden.
+I am very proud of my garden on the side of the Carriage House and I loved setting this table right next to it.

 How to Set Your Patriotic Decor Table

 Next, I added the DIY placemats and napkins, followed by the silver and glasses.
-I love the simplicity of this and that it is patriotic without being too much.
+The simplicity of this is what I love and that it is patriotic without being too much.
 I will likely make another set this week with red, white, and blue fabric.
 I need more for all of our dinner parties!